THE PRACTITIONER'S COMPANION

 Where will interest rates land at the end of 2025?

-While only NAB’s chief economist Sally Auld is predicting a 0.5 per cent cut to the cash rate this week, most analysts agree they are heading down this year.
+While only NAB’s chief economist Sally Auld wrongly predicted a 0.5 per cent cut to the cash rate this week, most analysts agree there will be a significant drop this year.

-Question marks remain about how far will Michelle Bullock and her team at the RBA go at this Board Meeting – and over the rest of the year?
+But question marks remain about how far will Michelle Bullock and her team at the RBA will take the rate and over the rest of the year?

 Most economists are now predicting a series of cuts, bringing the cash rate down close to 3 per cent.

-Only NAB’s chief economist Sally Auld, who believes the RBA has catching up to do, is predicting a 0.5 per cent cut.
+Only NAB’s chief economist Sally Auld, who believes the RBA has catching up to do, predicted a 0.5 per cent cut.
+And the bank has the cash rate at 2.6 per cent by early 2026.

-“I definitely think that the Reserve Bank will be cutting rates when they sit down to make their decision next week,” she said.
+“The Reserve Bank will be cutting rates when they sit down to make their decision,” she said earlier in May.

 “And the reason for that is just simply that they acknowledged even after the rate cut in February that the setting, the overall setting of monetary policy here in Australia is restrictive.”

-The newly installed chief economist outlook includes the possibility of the double cut this month.
+The newly installed chief economist outlook included the possibility of the double cut this month.

 She said that the bank is “at least 25 basis points, maybe 50 behind where they probably should be at the moment.